Agreed by the EXARC Board at Burgos, Spain, 10 May 2014

 2. The Board is composed in such a way that Board Members can act as good Board Members, independently of each other and any interests.

 3. When recruiting and selecting Board Members, the Board also looks beyond their own network.

 4. The Board is responsible for a balanced composition of the Board, fitting the goals of the Association.

 5. The Board maintains a phased roster of resigning Board Members.
-The present roster is attached in Annex 2.

 6. When the period of a Board Member comes to an end, the Board contemplates about whether re-election is the best suggestion.
 In this process, the functioning of the Board Member in question is under discussion following the most recent Board Profile.
 Attention is also given to the question whether rejuvenation is advisable.

 7. The period a Board Member is elected for as well as re-election is stated in the Charter, Article 6.4.

 8. Board membership ending is discussed in the Charter, Article 6.5.

 9. The Chair is elected as such.
 He or she is responsible for the well-functioning of the Board and is the primary point of contact for Board Members.

 10. Board members report any relevant (additional) position elsewhere to the Board.
 An (additional) position, paid or unpaid is relevant if executing it can lead to a conflicting interest with the Association.
 The Board needs to give permission for accepting or continuation of such a position.